USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Do not include the service type — this is captured in the [Service field](#service).
+  * Include the service type — this is captured in the [Service field](#service).
-  * Do not include the work schedule — this is captured in the [Work schedule field](#work-schedule).
-  * Do not repeat the appointment types in supplemental (formerly override) text.
+  * Repeat the appointment types in supplemental text.
 The value of the appointment type field will appear next to the supplemental text you provide.
   * Avoid the **Multiple** option whenever possible.
 Job seekers have difficulty understanding what this term means.
-When using the **Multiple** option use the supplemental text to explain which appointment types are possible for this job.
+When using the **Multiple** option, use the supplemental text to explain which appointment types are possible for this job.
 </div>
 </div>

 ### Work schedule

 Tells the applicant the work schedule they can expect for this job.
-Work schedule can be:
+The work schedule can be:

 *	Full-time
 *	Part-time